ST. JOSEPH'S PRIMARY SCHOOL PENSHURST Phone (03) 5576 5438 Email [email protected]

 - strategies to embed an organisational culture of child safety, including through effective leadership arrangements.

-- a child safe policy or statement of commitment to child safety.
+child safe policy or statement of commitment to child safety.

 - a code of conduct that establishes clear expectations for appropriate behaviour with children.